New Hate, Old Story

 Magazine caricature

 1898: a French magazine cover shows a Rothschild figure hugging a globe like a king.
-The message in one picture: one Jewish banking family supposedly rules world finance.
+The Rothschilds were a real, wealthy banking family; the cartoon turns them into secret rulers of all finance.
 Today's Rothschild memes say the same thing in pixels.

 Social feeds